They say failure only makes you stronger. Sadly, that’s not the case when a dental implant fails.

 If the implant area is infected, try to gently clean the area on a regular basis until you can meet with your dentist.
 Good oral hygiene is also very important in these cases.
 The sooner you notice an infection and get it taken care of, the better.

-On the other hand, if the implant is failing because of too much stress or damage, your dentist may need to graft some bone in order to make it more secure.
+On the other hand, if the implant is failing because of too much stress or damage, your dentist may need to perform and bone graft in order to make it more secure.

 Tips For Dental Implant Failure Prevention